Resources for Educators

 The overall goals of these lessons are to:

 - Introduce students to the concept of phenology and its importance to climate change science.

-- Support the citizen science component of SOS (registering as SOS observers, making field observations, and entering data online) with student-driven investigations of phenology changes in their own communities.
+- Support the citizen science component of Signs of the Seasons (registering as Signs of the Seasons observers, making field observations, and entering data online) with student-driven investigations of phenology changes in their own communities.

 - Provide educators with a local, relevant, and immediate context for teaching students about current and potential affects of climate change in Maine.

 - Provide opportunities for students to practice the process of science (ask questions, conduct investigations, analyze data, and share their observations), while collecting useful data for climate change scientists.

 - Help students understand the role that climate plays in ecological relationships.

 Middle and high school teachers and students.
 Informal educators.